-Some key features of electric heaters are portability, precision temperature monitoring & control and design flexibility
+Some key features of our industrial electric heaters are portability, precision temperature monitoring & control and temperature protection.

 Electric heaters are commonly used throughout industrial and consumer products to heat all types of liquids, gases, vapours, and solids.
 In consumer products, electric heaters are commonly used for heating water, air and even flooring.
 Industrial applications can utilize much higher wattages and industrial electrical heaters can be used for applications such as heat treating, annealing, melting, and the heating of all types of process fluids.

-For more information of our range of electric heaters, please click here
+For more information of our range of industrial electric heaters, please click here

-Industrial Heaters – How to calculate how much heat you require
+Industrial Heater – How to calculate how much heat you require